grabiyaka/dZENcode-test/README.md

     php artisan storage:link

+### 7. And if you want: create new users and posts
+    php artisan db:seed --class=DatabaseSeeder

 ## Project Description:
 This project is a test assignment from dZENcode.
 It functions as a mini-forum where users can register, create posts, and add comments to those posts.
 Users also have the option to attach images to posts and comments.
 Each user has a personal profile where they can change their avatar.